thanos-io/thanos/docs/components/receive.md

                                  TLS CA to verify clients against.
 If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
-      --remote-write.address="0.0.0.0:19291"
-                                 Address to listen on for remote write requests.
       --remote-write.server-tls-cert=""
                                  TLS Certificate for HTTP server, leave blank to disable TLS.